RainerEngelken/SparseProp/README.md

 seednet: seed of random number generator for network realization.

 ### QIF_SparseProp
-Contains example implementation of a QIF network with \textit{SparseProp}.\
+Contains example implementation of a QIF network with _SparseProp_.\
 The function qifnet has the same input parameters as lifnet above.

 ### QIF_SparseProp_timebased.jl
-Contains example implementation of a QIF network with \textit{SparseProp}.\
+Contains example implementation of a QIF network with _SparseProp_.\
 Here, instead of the phase representation, we use the time-based heap.

 ### QIF_SparseProp_inhomogeneous.jl
-Contains example implementation of a QIF network with \textit{SparseProp}.\
+Contains example implementation of a QIF network with _SparseProp_.\
 Here, instead of the phase representation, we use the time-based heap and every neuron receives a different input current.

 ### EIF_SparseProp.jl
-Contains example implementation of an EIF network with \textit{SparseProp}.\
+Contains example implementation of an EIF network with _SparseProp_.\
 The next spike time is found using a precalculated lookup table.
 To create the lookup table, we solve the ordinary differential equation of the exponential integrate-and-fire model with high precision using the DifferentialEquations.jl package.
 This solution is then transformed into a lookup table using DataInterpolations.jl, based on which the phase transition is calculated with high precision.

 ### EIF_SparseProp_Chebyshev.jl